London Buses route 68

 London Buses route 68 is a Transport for London contracted bus route in London, England.
-Running between West Norwood station and Euston bus station, it is operated by Abellio London.
-The express service X68 is operated by London Central.
+Running between West Norwood and Euston bus station, it is operated by Transport UK London Bus.

 History

 In the early period of motor omnibus travel, before World War I, number 68 was not in use as a route for the London General Omnibus Company, even though higher numbers up to 93 were active in 1912, for example.

-The route was active at the start of World War II.
-During this war, its usual peacetime lighting of a pale blue colour was removed because of the risk of aerial bombing, and the buses were blacked-out.
+The route was active at the start of World War II, its usual peacetime lighting of a pale blue colour was removed because of the risk of aerial bombing, and the buses were blacked-out.

-By 1952, after the last trams stopped running, the route ran from the Earl of Eldon public house in South Croydon to Chalk Farm station in what is now Camden.
+By 1952, after the last trams stopped running, the route ran from the Earl of Eldon public house in South Croydon to Chalk Farm tube station in what is now Camden.
 This was a long 15 mile journey via places such as Thornton Heath, Norwood, Herne Hill, Camberwell, Elephant & Castle, Waterloo and Euston station, which nowadays would require two changes of bus.
 The route started operating AEC Routemaster buses on Sundays in 1963 and switched to full Routemaster operation in 1970.
 The buses at this time were based in garages in Chalk Farm, Norwood and Croydon.

-Upon being re-tendered, on 1 April 2006 routes 68 and X68 passed from Arriva London to London Central.
+On 25 October 1986, the route was split in two with route 168 introduced between Hampstead Heath and Waterloo.
+Route 68 now operated from West Norwood to Euston being converted to one man operation on the same day with Leyland Olympians.

+On 27 October 1986, a parallel peak-hour express service numbered route X68 from West Croydon bus station to Russell Square was introduced, running express from Waterloo to West Norwood.
+It was renumbered SL6 on 31 July 2023.